josmar-crwdstffng/angular/aio/content/guide/http.md

 ### Making a DELETE request

-This application deletes a hero with the `HttpClient.delete` method by passing the hero's ID in the request URL.
+This application deletes a hero with the `HttpClient.delete` method by passing the ID of the hero in the request URL.

 <code-example header="app/heroes/heroes.service.ts (deleteHero)" path="http/src/app/heroes/heroes.service.ts" region="deleteHero"></code-example>